suretrust/suretrust/README.md

 #### Welcome to my repository!

 I am Saheed Oladele, a full-stack software developer with a can-do attitude.
-You can head to my [portfolio](https://saheedoladele.com) to see some of my past works.
+You can learn more about me [here](https://saheedoladele.com).

 Skills: HTML5, CSS3, SASS/SCSS, Bootstrap, Material UI, TailWind CSS, Ruby, JavaScript, Ruby on Rails, ReactJS, Typescript, NextJS, and several other libraries.